 The Bottom Line

-Touching yourself shouldn’t feel scary or bad, although it might because of silly societal norms.
+Touching yourself shouldn’t feel scary or bad, although it might because of silly societal norms regarding female masturbation.
 But being sensual, gratifying our senses, is not a bad thing.
 Aside from the immediate benefits we mentioned, touching yourself can help you feel more confident and empowered in your body and that’s a GREAT thing.
+Whether it's through masturbating or simply giving some love to a sensitive area, touching yourself is great for women's health.
 So touch your body, love your body, and feel free to rock that bawdy!